MetalBlueberry/MountHeart/content/master/sidequests/thefactory/_index.md

 There is a factory owned by the prince that is trying to create potions that will increase the power of animals and humans to use them for battle.

-There is an iridiscent naga
+There is an iridiscent naga that they keep prey.
+The scientist use their blood to imbue power into animals for testing purposes with the objective of creating super humans